getmindspun/wordpress-responsive-blocks/readme.txt

 * Fix a moderate npm security alert from dependabot.
 * Add a GitHub action to deploy storybook to pages.
 * Build updates for the plugin repo.

+= 0.15.0 =
+* Add the Show/Hide block with custom control events.
+* Add table and other tags to the container plus associated controls.
+* Allow auto values for margins.
+* Add table, table-row and table-cell to container display.
+* Add verticalAlign to the container controls and conditionally display it and flex controls.
+* Add text-decoration:none to primary and outline button variants.
+* Allow custom events in for buttons.
+* Enable responsive controls for button width.
+* Security updates for package dependencies.
+* Update tested to WordPress 6.5.
+* Various build improvements.